kingluddite/web-dev-notes/workflow/sublime-text.md

     + "format_on_save": true (HTMLPrettify.sublime-settings)
     + I like spaces around selectors in JavaScript
       * "space_in_paren": true (in `.jsbeautifyrc`)

+If you want to keep spacing in certain areas of text use this:
+/* beautify preserve:start */
+CODE IN HERE WILL NOT BE FORMATTED
+/* beautify preserve:start */

+**tip** make the above a snippet for ease of use

 * Sass
 * SassBeautify
 * Vintage Mode